Trump, Obama tout clashing visions of U.S. as elections near

 But in Indiana, Obama said Republicans were taking credit for the economic renewal that started under his presidency.
 “You hear those Republicans brag about how good the economy is, where do you think that started?” he asked.

-Obama also appeared later on Sunday in his old home state of Illinois, which hosts a competitive governor’s race and several tight U.S. House of Representative races.
+Obama also will appear later on Sunday in his old home state of Illinois, which hosts a competitive governor’s race and several tight U.S. House of Representative races.
 Obama’s appearance on the campaign trail is his second in three days.

 In the battle for the Senate, Democrats are defending seats in 10 states that Trump won in the 2016 presidential election, including a handful that he won by double digits.